 While this article was originally published in January 2019, the specter of a government shutdown is perpetually on the horizon.
-In fact, the President just signed a resolution to fund the government until November 21, 2019.
 The effects of a shutdown are particularly acute for Federal Employees, but the challenges related to healthcare coverage are faced by millions of Americans and their employers every day.

 Midnight Saturday, December 22, 2018 marked the beginning of the longest United States Federal Government shutdown.
 While there have been 20 previous government shutdowns in our nation’s history, Shutdown 21 is particularly insidious because neither side of the negotiating table has been willing to budge for weeks.

 At stake are the livelihoods of approximately 800,000 Federal Employees across all 50 states, and the fact that more than half of Americans do not have enough savings to protect against a $500 emergency exacerbates the situation.

 The ripple effects from the shutdown reverberate throughout our economy; TSA agents have staged “sick outs,” causing long security lines at major airports.
 Retail establishments frequented by the federal workforce have experienced a drastic reduction in foot traffic, and many Americans will no longer consider federal jobs long after this shutdown is finished.

 While furloughed federal workers will still have access to their valuable health insurance, the much larger government contracting workforce has a more tenuous path in the wake of the shutdown.

 Available Health Care Coverage Options

 A 2017 study by the Brookings Institute estimated the size of the government contracting workforce to be 7.5 million compared to 2 million direct federal employees.
 While the exact size of this workforce is debatable, and the exact percentage of government contractors affected by the shutdown is unclear, the figure is large enough to suggest that many of these contractors will have to endure a “furlough” of their own given their largest client is not operating.